 When I was about 10 years old my father worked in the Ecuadorian oil industry, one summer he took me and my cousin on holiday to the Amazon rainforest - it turned out to be the most important chapter in my life.
 As a young lad, this was the best playground I could ever be given access to: deadly oil drilling machinery, hairy tarantulas and a dense jungle inhabited by headshriking tribes.
 I'll never forget the day my father took me fishing for piranhas on the Aguarico River using telephone wire, rusty fish hooks and raw chicken for bait.

 Since childhood and my service in the Armed Forces, I've been on a lifelong expedition.
 As a student of own life, I've had the unique privilege of observing the relationships between man and nature.
 My life at sea reminds me of those days on the Aguarico River and how little I knew about what lay beneath the surface of the water - my fear drove me to build mounds of soil in order to prevent my feet from being bitten by those diabolical fish!

 There is nothing more humbling than finding yourself face-to-face with something so much bigger than yourself.
 I've often wondered why does nature inspire us?
 Why we find oceans, landscapes and stars so breath-taking?
 We haven't done anything to earn this awe.
 So why do we feel it?
-It is this very question that leads me to believe that as human beings our most inspired statement is not one of accomplishment over nature, but one of humility for being allowed to admire it.
+It is this very question that leads me to believe that as human beings our greatest achievement hasn't been our ability to shape nature, but one of humility to admire it and protect it.
 We naturally fall in love with places that make us feel small and insignificant, places that humble us and remind us that we have so much more to learn about our planet.